12-18 minutes, twice a day… yes, that really is all it takes to master Isha Kriya.

 The minimum recommended time is 12 to 18 minutes.
 Do this twice a day, once in the morning and the evening for best results.

-Meditation takes time to develop into a practice and it takes even longer to make a difference.
-It also requires some perseverance and determination from you to inculcate it as a habit.
+Meditation takes time to develop into a regular practice and it can take even longer to make a lasting difference.
+It also requires some perseverance and determination to integrate it into your life as a healthy habit.
 For this reason, it is recommended that you practice it for 48 days at a stretch.

 The prime reason is that the period of 48 days is a mandala.
 It takes this long for your system to undergo a certain cycle.
 If you want an action to have an effect, you have to practice it for 48 days.